 With a nationally recognized school district, easy access to upscale shopping and a plethora of multimillion-dollar mansions, it’s easy to see why pro athletes and top-level execs call Highland Park home.

-Photography Courtesy Of: Highland Park Village photo courtesy of Highland Park Village; The Victor rendering courtesy of Hines; Southlake photo courtesy of Caroline Summers, Briggs Freeman Sotheby’s International Realty; Preston Hollow photo courtesy of briggs freeman sotheby’s international realty; Wander Wood photo courtesy of Wander Wood; White Rock Lake photo courtesy of Dallas Park and Recreation Department
+Photography by: Highland Park Village photo courtesy of Highland Park Village; The Victor rendering courtesy of Hines; Southlake photo courtesy of Caroline Summers, Briggs Freeman Sotheby’s International Realty; Preston Hollow photo courtesy of briggs freeman sotheby’s international realty; Wander Wood photo courtesy of Wander Wood; White Rock Lake photo courtesy of Dallas Park and Recreation Department